 I did not attempt to climb inside.
 It’s too unstable.
-The rusty floors might cave in at any moment.
+The rusty floors may collapse at any moment.

 It’s easy to see why Isla Contadora was once the destination for the rich and famous.
 The white sandy beaches and clear turquoise water are picture perfect.